Pymmdrza/filefy/docs/index.md

-  -p, --port PORT       Port to run the server on (default: 5000) -d, --dir DIR         Base directory for file management (default: home) --debug               Enable Flask debug mode
+  -p, --port PORT       Port to run the server on (default: 5000) -d, --dir DIR         Base directory for file management (default: home) --debug               Enable Flask debug mode --tunnel              Also publish the server through a Cloudflare quick
+                        tunnel and print the public URL alongside the local URL.
+Requires the 'cloudflared' binary on PATH.
   -v, --version         show program's version number and exit

 Examples: